JonatanN3/Group-Policy-Managing-Accounts-Active-Directory/README.md

 <img <img width="1536" height="1024" alt="20 220 32 169 - Remote Desktop Connection 2_15_2026 12_44_25 AM" src="https://github.com/user-attachments/assets/90b5f9f9-2929-4466-b08a-e52b7fa6fd27" />
 </p>
 <p>
 Configured the Default Domain Policy to enforce an Account Lockout Policy across all domain users.
 The lockout threshold was set to 5 invalid logon attempts, with a lockout duration of 30 minutes and a reset counter of 10 minutes.
 Administrator account lockout was also enabled.
-This demonstrates implementation of centralized security controls to mitigate unauthorized access.
+This demonstrates the use of centralized security controls to mitigate unauthorized access.
 </p>
 <br />